Personal Branding Strategies for Authors

 I’d like you to take a moment and imagine your success line, that is, the line that begins right here, right now, and runs into the place in time where you have achieved success.

-> What does your success look like?
+What does your success look like?
 Where do you live?
 How are you making an impact?
 What do you look like?
 More importantly, how does the world view this successful you?
 Are you famous?
-What do you get up in the morning and dedicate your life to accomplishing?
+What do you get up in the morning and dedicate your life to accomplish?
 How do you feel?

-> Once you have a clear picture of what success looks and feels like, I want you to work backward along your success line and visualize the milestones that you will need to meet in order to achieve that success.
+Once you have a clear picture of what success looks and feels like, I want you to work backward along your success line and visualize the milestones you will need to meet to achieve that success.
 What items might be on your roadmap?
 Things like: publishing your book, speaking at industry conferences, contributing articles to well-known magazines in your field, giving a TED Talk, appearing on well-known podcasts, building a mailing list of fans … your roadmap items will be unique to you.
 These are your tangible goals, and even if they seem lofty, I encourage you to let them take shape.
 This is the making of your roadmap, your success plan, and it’s all part of creating your personal brand.

-> - Discover What You Are Willing to Invest and Create a Budget
+- Discover What You Are Willing to Invest and Create a Budget

 Your budget is not just about money, it’s about your time, and most importantly, it’s about your emotional bandwidth.

 When it comes to Money: